 Buying the right footwear can be troublesome at times, don't take a gamble with your footwear, a pair of boots can be replaced but your feet can not.
 With so many things to consider such as safety specifications, slip resistance and anti-static properties it’s easy to see why it can be awkward.
 We have put together this guide to help raise some questions and more importantly provide some answers on the aspects and considerations of safety and non-safety footwear.

 Throughout our website you will see various safety symbols these symbols indicate the level and type of protection given to each individual product.
 When considering which footwear to buy a good place to start is with type such as; shoes or boots, safety trainers or none safety footwear.
 Safety specifications are marked with an (EN) number the primary number for safety footwear is (EN345) this is often followed by letters such as (HRO) meaning Heat Resistant Sole.
-For a full guide on protective footwear specifications see our Shop by EN Spec section.
+For a full guide on protective footwear specifications see our

 Size & Fitment